yam-ai/yamflow-doc/index.rst

 :numref:`yamflowchart` shows the flowchart of YamFlow, which specifies the overall process of a typical ML implementation in the design time and run time.
-Although the actual processes of different ML implementations may vary, the activity sequences and data flows should large resemble YamFlow.
+Although the actual processes of different ML implementations may vary, the activity sequences and data flows should largely resemble YamFlow.

 .. _yamflowchart:
 .. figure:: _static/images/yamflowchart.svg